python-can-define-radio/python-course/classroom_activities/Ch02_Advanced/03_guizero.md

 ---
 <i>Exercise #7:</i>
-Adding a Slider and ButtonGroup.
+Adding a  ButtonGroup.
-  - Use the slider or radio buttons to make your app do something.
+  - Use radio buttons to make your app do something.
   - These widgets use pre-built functions assigned by the `command` parameter to make something happen.

 <details><summary>Expand here for code.</summary>